-• Public hearings were conducted regarding the proposed project.
+Public hearings were conducted regarding the proposed project.
 One was held on October 28, 2020, at Hyatt McCormick Place, in Chicago, and provided attendees the opportunity to provide testimony both in person, and via electronic means.
 Two more virtual public hearings were held on Thursday, October 29th and Friday October 30th, 2020.
-Letters of support and letters of opposition were received by the State Board Staff and are included in the State Board's packet of information.
-At the conclusion of this report are examples of comments received by the State Board.
+Letters of support and letters of opposition were received by the State Board Staff and are included in the State Board's packet of information and are posted on the State Board's Website.